-As a small child from Derby, Kansas, Leslie Wise spent endless enchanted hours of her childhood exploring and nurturing her propensity to draw, paint, sculpt, and create.
+As a small child, Leslie Wise spent endless enchanted hours of her childhood exploring and nurturing her propensity to draw, paint, sculpt, and create.
 Sometime before she was handed her high school diploma, but after she gained the nickname “Red”, Leslie thought about her future.
 During this process, the tedium of impending adulthood and a deep (albeit misguided) respect for practicality turned the lights out on the right side of Red’s brain.

 Whether it was the promise of a well-paying job at the end of the tunnel, or the $1.50 Almost Anythings on Tuesday nights in Lawrence that kept her sane, Red earned her Chemical Engineering degree, lifelong friends, and an undying love for KU Basketball upon graduation in 2006 from the University of Kansas.
 She then moved to Houston to begin her seemingly bright future as a number in Corporate America.
 After being laid off in 2009, Red knew she was faced with an opportunity to change the course of her career.
 She decided not to reenter the engineering industry and moved to Austin to change the future of our youth, via basic linear equations.
 As a public high school math teacher, Red’s right brain started feeling around for the light-switch.
 She started taking time to indulge her desire to create.